The Mount - Edith Wharton’s Lenox Retreat

 Edith Wharton was part of “Olde New York” society, and is credited with establishing interior design as a profession in the United States.
 She was the first woman to receive the Pulitzer Prize for non-fiction for her book, Age of Innocence.
 She believed that good architectural expression included order, scale, and harmony.

 The Mount, was her modest Gilded Age Berkshire “cottage” she designed with Ogden Codman, Jr. and Francis L.V.
 Hoppin, with principals described in her book, The Decorations of Houses (co-authored with Codman, Jr.).
-The spacious and dignified house was built between 1901 and 1902 on 113 acres in Lenox, Massachusetts.
+It took 15 months to build the spacious and dignified house completed in 1902 on 113 acres in Lenox, Massachusetts for $57,000.00.
 Edith’s niece, Beatrix Jones Farrand, designed the entrance drive and other gardens.
 Edith, and her husband Teddy, lived in the white stucco mansion with green shutters from 1902 to 1911.

 In 1911, the Whartons left The Mount, and it was then used as a private residence.
 Foxhollow School purchased the estate in 1942, using the mansion as a dormitory.
 In 1978, the property was rented to the theater company, Shakespeare & Company.
 Finally in 1979, the Edith Wharton Restoration was formed and purchased the property, restoring much of the property to its original condition.
+Hillary Rodham Clinton’s campaign, “Save America’s Treasures’, donated $2 million dollar towards the restoration efforts.
 Today it oversees the running of the property.

 Here is what caught my eye.
 I hope you enjoy!